Running Tests§

 For testing larger projects, it's generally recommended to divide your test

-files and compile them into separate binaries.
+suites into multiple .cpp files and compile them into separate binaries.
 This

 allows you to improve build times and to better isolate tests from each other.

-When doing so, you can use the mettle
+When doing so, you can use the mettle executable to run all of your individual

 binaries at once.
 The interface is much like that of the individual binaries,

-and all of the command-line options above work with the mettle
+and all of the command-line options above work with the mettle executable as

 well.
 To specify which of the test binaries to run, just pass their filenames to